 - 1 large egg

-- Preheat oven to 350°F (175°C).
-Line two baking sheets with parchment paper and set aside.
+- Line 2-3 baking sheets with parchment paper and preheat the oven to 350°F (175°C).

 - Scoop 2 tablespoon (45g) of cookie dough for each cookie and roll into even balls.
 Place 4 inches (10cm) apart on the prepared baking sheets and bake one sheet at a time for 10-11 minutes until the edges are lightly browned and set and the center looks pale, underbaked, and puffed.